Strengthening knowledge and action networks on Saline Agriculture in Eastern and Southern Africa

 • 9 university students successfully completed their theses research or internships on the topic of soil salinity management

-• more than 15 institutions from 5 countries with which we established technical exchange on Saline Agriculture
+• more than 25 institutions from 10 countries with which we established technical exchange on Saline Agriculture (find a list of key network partners in the column on the right)

 fff